MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/connect-organizational-asset-libraries-to-Copilot.md

 - *OrgAssetType* must be ImageDocumentLibrary.
 For now search functionality only supports ImageDocumentLibrary.

 - *CopilotSearchable* is the toggle of the search functionality.
 To enable the organization image library, set CopilotSearchable to true in this location.
-If you don't specify the CdnType, it enables a private CDN by default.
+If you don't specify the *CdnType*, it enables a private CDN by default.

 Run the following command to existing organization image library and enable Copilot search functionality: